Play Along with Chord Progressions

 • ending with a Turnaround (by changing ...CC to ...CG to get CCCCFFCCGFCG) because this is more common, due to the musical benefitsAlthough in an important way it's simple (using only the three main major chords), compared with CFGC (a simple 4-bar structure) its 12-bar structure is complex.
 To learn this structure and “internalize it” so you know it well and can play along fluently, for awhile just listen to a video (from Paul Collins or A Vos Grattes) and watch the chords change (within a 3-row table that shows the 12-bar structure) to combine “seeing the progression” with “hearing the progression” so you'll learn how to know (without the visual information) the chord that is being played in each measure, and you'll intuitively anticipate the chord changes.
 You can adjust the tempo so you'll hear the chord-changes at different speeds while you're listening, and (more important) while you're playing; begin slow and then increase the speed as you become more comfortable with improvising creatively while making your melody match each chord-harmony. / other backing tracks: play along with Freddie Edwards (but there is no table) or (but you cannot see the chord that's now being played) with Cliff Smith (RockinBlues - Blues) — Marc Guitar (Shuffle - ) — TCDG GuitarGarret's

-• ending with a modified Turnaround (using the standard ...CG with small variations that are mostly insignificant) in AUsher's (RockinShuffle - ClassicBlues - Rock n Roll - RockinBluesShuffle).
+• ending with a modified Turnaround (with small variations of the standard ...CG ) in AUsher's (RockinShuffle - ClassicBlues - Rock n Roll - RockinBluesShuffle).

-• beginning with a Quick Change (when CCCC... is replaced by CFCC... so the chord quickly changes from C to F) is less common, but it sounds good Now You Shred shows the changing of chords — A Usher (smooth & slow with a turnaround-variation) —
+• beginning with a Quick Change (when CCCC... is replaced by CFCC... so the chord quickly changes from C to F) is less common, but it sounds good.
+Two videos that show the changing-of-chords are Guitar Lessons Geauga and (with a slight change in the standard turnaround-timing) Now You Shred.
+And with a variation of chords in the standard turnaround, A Usher.

 You also can play...

-• Minor Blues in A Minor AUsher — [[ and soon I'll link to more ]] -- [[ and maybe also find videos with C Minor? ]]
+• Minor Blues in A Minor AUsher — [[ iou – soon I'll link to more Minor Blues ..... and will find videos in C Minor. ]]

-and 12-Bar Blues in other keys, so you can practice using the transposing feature of your keyboard.
+and I'll link to 12-Bar Blues in other keys, so you can practice using the transposing feature of your keyboard.
 Why?
-This is necessary when a backing track (or song) you like isn't in C, or during a jam session with other musicians because they often will want to play in keys other than C.
+This is necessary when a backing track (or song) you like isn't in C, or during a jam session with other musicians because they often will want to play in keys other than C. Compared with most instruments, it's extremely easy to transpose with an electronic keyboard, so you can just tell them “play in any key you want, just tell me the key and I'll tell my keyboard so it automatically transposes everything, letting me mentally-and-physically ‘play’ in my favorite way, in the Key of C.”

 chord progressions